Mauya/campersApp/README.md

 * some of the bug or errors were due to importErrors from either forms, models or views.
 * In some cases it was improper import of modules in the settings.
 * The vast majority and easy one were ```TypeErrors```

+#### Examples of Errors encountered
+    - AttributeError at /accounts/ 'module' object has no attribute 'index' - I eventual created home app and created a view for the home page.
+    - raise NoReverseMatch(% "accounts is not a registered namespace" % key) NoReverseMatch:
+    'accounts' is not a registered namespace - removed the use of namespace
+    - Push rejected, failed to compile Python app. !
+Push failed - solved by removing unnecessary quotes there for `-r base.html`
+    - sqlite3.OperationalError: no such column: booking: gender.
+Run makemigrations after changes in the booking form fields and the run migrate.

 ### Acknowledgements
 * Mentor Yoni Lavi for helpful tips on debugging and structuring of the project